specsie/bedrock/README.md

 bedrock
 ==========

-Primitive, unconstrined module of the specsy meta-spec design system
+Primitive, unconstrained module of the specsy meta-spec design system